Our mission: to engage students in scientific investigation of the natural world, from molecules and cells to organisms, populations, and ecosystems.

 The students of the Biology department at Occidental College write about topics in microbiology that are both fascinating and unexpected.

-Michaela Tsuha and Heidi Aronson are the winners of this year's Selle Award for high scholarship, character, and participation as a student at Occidental College.
+Oscar Yip and Isabelle Yuen are the winners of this year's Selle Award for high scholarship, character, and participation as a student at Occidental College.

-Marvin Browne is the winner of this year's Maria Pereyra award!
-He was recognized by the department as the Biology major whose research and work best exemplifies an integrative approach to the study of organisms.
+Devon DeRaad and Tatum Katz are the winners of this year's Maria Pereyra award!
+They were recognized by the department as the Biology majors whose research and work best exemplifies an integrative approach to the study of organisms.